wso2/docs-is/en/docs/learn/associating-user-accounts.md

 have logged on.

 !!! note
-    If you want to associate user accounts of federated users via the my account, add the following configuration to the `/repository/conf/deployment.toml` file.
+    If you want to associate user accounts of federated users via my account, add the following configuration to the `/repository/conf/deployment.toml` file.